Rule 3.850 for Post-Conviction Motions

 The Prosecutor’s Failure to Disclose Exculpatory Evidence

 n Kyles v.
 Whitley, 514 U.S. 419 (1995), the rule was announced that the conviction would not stand when the prosecutor knowingly failed to tell the defense about exculpatory evidence (evidence that was favorable to the defense), and that evidence created a reasonable probability that a different result would have resulted at trial had the evidence been properly disclosed to the defense.
 See also Strickler v.
 Greene, 527 U.S. 263 (1999).

 The Prosecutor Offered Testimony that the Prosecutor Knew was False

 Proving such a claim is extremely difficult because rarely will the witness or prosecutor admit to such a violation.
 Even in cases in which the witness will admit that he told the prosecutor of the intentionally false testimony, the prosecutor may deny such a claim, creating a credibility issue for the court to resolve.

 Even when such a showing is made, to prevail on the claim it also must be shown that the perjured testimony was material to an issue decided by the jury.
 A claim of intentionally false testimony may also support an independent claim of newly discovered evidence as discussed above.

-Newly Discovered Evidence
+Post-Conviction Motions for Newly Discovered Evidence in Florida

 A viable claim for newly discovered evidence can exist when the defendant can show the following: